Moderna vaccine results 'stunningly impressive,' Fauci tells AFP - RFI

 Washington (AFP)

-The United States' top infectious disease official on Monday hailed early results from Moderna's Covid-19 vaccine as "stunningly impressive," calling the result a validation for experimental mRNA technology that some had doubted.
+The United States' top infectious disease scientist on Monday hailed early results from Moderna's Covid-19 vaccine trial as "stunningly impressive," calling the findings an emphatic validation of experimental mRNA technology that some had doubted.

-"I had said, and I must admit, that I would have been satisfied with 70, or at the most 75 percent efficacy," he told AFP.
+"I must admit that I would have been satisfied with 70 or at the most 75 percent efficacy," he told AFP.

 "The idea that we have a 94.5 percent effective vaccine is stunningly impressive.
 It is really a spectacular result that I don't think anybody had anticipated would be this good."

-The physician-scientist leads the National Institutes of Health's National Institutes of Allergies and Infectious Diseases (NIAID), which began co-developing the vaccine in January, shortly after Chinese authorities disclosed the genetic sequence of the new coronavirus.
+Fauci leads the National Institutes of Allergies and Infectious Diseases (NIAID), which began co-developing the vaccine with the US biotech company in January, shortly after China shared the genetic sequence of the new coronavirus.

-"There were many people who had reservations about using something that had not been tried and true over the years, in fact some people even criticized us for that."
+"There were many people who had reservations about using something that had not been tried and true over the years; in fact, some people even criticized us for that," said Fauci.

-On Monday, Moderna and the NIH announced their preliminary results based on 95 of the 30,000 volunteers they have recruited who fell ill with Covid-19.
+On Monday, Moderna and NIAID announced their preliminary results based on 95 of the 30,000 volunteers they had recruited who fell ill with Covid-19.

 Of the 95, 90 had been in the trial's placebo group, and five in the group that received the drug, called mRNA-1273, translating to an efficacy rate of 94.5 percent.

-It follows a similarly impressive result from Pfizer-BioNTech last week, which reported an efficacy of 90 percent.
+It follows a similarly impressive result from American pharmaceutical firm Pfizer and its German partner BioNTech last week, which reported an efficacy of 90 percent for their vaccine.

-Asked whether it was too early to say if the mRNA platform had now been proven, Fauci, who is usually known for his cautious statements, said the jury was in.
+Asked whether it was too early to say if mRNA technology had now been proven, Fauci -- who is usually known for his cautious statements -- said the jury was definitely in.

-"The data speak for themself, it isn't me, it isn't my opinion, look at the data."
+"The data speak for themselves; it isn't me, it isn't my opinion -- look at the data," he said.

+Traditional virus vaccines use actual viruses that have to be grown in chicken eggs or fetal cell lines and then weakened so they don't harm people -- a process that can take many months.

+By contrast, the Covid-19 mRNA vaccines deliver the genetic information needed to create a protein that lies on the surface of the virus -- called the spike protein -- directly to cells in the human body, which then grow it.

+This primes the immune system to make antibodies to the actual virus, and has the major advantage of shortening vaccine development time to a matter of weeks, once scientists have the genetic sequence of the protein they want to create.

-While Moderna has basked in the spotlight, Fauci was keen to highlight the critical work of the NIH, which he said was responsible for developing the correct "conformation" or spatial arrangement of the virus' spike protein, which the vaccine makes inside the body to elicit an immune response.
+While Moderna has basked in the spotlight, Fauci was keen to highlight the work of NIAID, which he said was responsible for developing a precise way to orient the spike protein molecule such that it elicited the strongest immune response.

+But there are still some unanswered questions, including how long the immunity lasts.

+Fauci said he was "certain" it would endure to some extent, as immune system cells called "memory B cells" remained on standby to generate new antibodies to the virus.

+But for how long was unclear.
+"We don't know whether it's going to be a year, two years, three years, five years, we don't know," he said.

-Looking forward, he said he was worried about anti-vaccine sentiment in the United States, the hardest-hit country in the world.
+Looking forward, Fauci said he was worried about anti-vaccine sentiment in the United States, the country that has been the worst-hit by the pandemic.

-"There's a long way to go -- don't forget, you've got to get this distributed, you've got to get most of the people to get vaccinated.

 © 2020 AFP